 To be successful you don’t need to obsess about your job 24/7, but if you’re only thinking about your job during the hours of 9 to 5, it may be a sign you’re on the wrong path.

 3. What Does Your Career Path Look Like 10 Years Down the Road?

 Think of those in your company or industry who are more senior than you.
 Do you eventually want to be doing the type of work they’re doing?

 This question about your career path helps challenges not only the position you have currently, but also if the workplace can support your expected future goals.

 If you don’t know what your current path looks like, schedule an informational interview with someone more experienced.
 These informal meetings are a great way to find out what you can expect in the future.
 Consider asking people what they like most about their job, the types of projects they work on, and what advice they’d give to someone in your shoes.

-Our award-winning coaches at the Ignite Your Potential Centers offer a complimentary 25-minute phone session to help you if you are questioning your career path.
-We are the #1 career coaches in San Francisco and Los Angeles, let us show you how we earned that praise.
+Our award-winning coaches at the Ignite Your Potential Centers offer a complimentary 25-minute phone session to help you with your career path!
+We are the #1 career coaches in San Francisco and the #1 career coaches in Los Angeles, let us show you how we earned that praise.